KunwarxSingh/dturegistrationbot/README.md

 ---

-## 🔐 Edit Your DTU Login Credentials in the Script
+## "Edit Your DTU Login Credentials in the Script"

 Open either `mac_course_bot.py` or `windows_course_bot.py` and update: